zxrys/zxrys/README.md

 - 👋 Hi, I’m @zxrys
-- 👀 I’m interested in acm
+- 👀 I’m interested in AI especially in LLM assists coding and debugging
-- 🌱 I’m currently learning PX4 on AriSim and artificial inteligence
+- 🌱 I’m currently GOLang backend development and prompt engineering
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---